kneron/kneron-mmdetection/docs_kneron/yolox_step_by_step.md

 The output onnx should be the same name as `work_dirs/latest.pth` with `.onnx` postfix in the same folder.

 # Step 4: Test exported onnx model:
 We use the same script(`tools/test_kneron.py`) in step 2 to test our exported onnx.
-The only one difference between step 4 and step 2 is changing the input model from pytorch model('work_dirs/latest.pth') to onnx model('work_dirs/latest.onnx').
+The only difference is that instead of pytorch model, we use onnx model (`work_dirs/latest.onnx`).

 ```python
 python tools/test_kneron.py \